Sean-Koval/llm_ops/README.md

 ## Features

-- Data preparation and versioning
+- Data preparation and versioning with DVC
 - Model training with experiment tracking through MLflow and Weights & Biases
+- Comprehensive prompt engineering and evaluation framework
-- Model evaluation and testing with standardized metrics
+- LLM-specific evaluation metrics and visualization
 - Model deployment and serving via FastAPI
-- Inference monitoring with Prometheus and Grafana
+- Advanced monitoring and observability with Prometheus and Grafana
+- Prompt management and versioning with Langfuse
 - CI/CD integration

 ## Getting Started